 Going on vacation with your family is one of the great pleasures in life.
 However, it can also be one of the most stressful, especially if you have children to supervise in an unfamiliar environment.

 Here you will find 20 tips for travelling with children, to help you have a stress-free and enjoyable vacation.
 If you can think of anything useful we haven’t covered, please feel free to add your comments below.

 Research your destination thoroughly.
 Plan an itinerary of local activities and sights you can visit to accommodate the whole family.
 Have a range of activities for each day which can be changed according to variations in the weather.
 If some of your children become tired or unwell during the trip, you can fall back on a less demanding schedule.

 Make sure all your documents are valid, and you have applied for the correct visas for your destination.
 Children sometimes require extra documentation when travelling to certain jurisdictions.
-For example, in Colombia and South Africa, children travelling with only one biological parent will need a notarised permission letter from the other parent.
-These rules are to reduce child trafficking activities, and can cause some serious disruption to your travel plans if you try to enter the country without the correct documents.
+For example, in Colombia and South Africa, children travelling with only one biological parent will need a notarized permission letter from the other parent.
+These rules are to reduce child trafficking activities, and can cause disruption to your travel plans if you try to enter the country without the correct documents.
 Check all entry requirements for adults and children before departure.